 As if the thought had conjured them, the alarms went off.

-Jack was at the observation window before the Stargate started spinning.
+Jack was at the observation window before the Stargate started dialling.
 Hammond joined him just as the wormhole activated and Harper gasped as the event horizon flared.
-When the lights darkened and the iris remained open, Jack was prepared for Thor or someone similiar to step from the Gate.
+When the lights darkened and the iris remained open, Jack was prepared for Thor or someone similar to step from the Gate.
 It took him a minute to realize that the three figures stepping onto the ramp were human.

 Carter halted at the foot of the ramp and regarded him soberly.
 He tore his eyes from the impossibility behind her and met her gaze in disbelief.
 She never flinched.
 The sheer magnitude of the choice she had made refused to sink in.
 He shifted his gaze to the two men standing behind her.